 It’s an uncomfortable conversation for anyone but before you get busy clearing your social calendar you need to consider your finances.
-As we’ve said weddings aren’t cheap, so you may be required to contribute a significant amount towards an outfit plus hotel costs, flights if it’s a destination wedding or you live out of town, and a gift for the happy couple.
+As we’ve said weddings aren’t cheap.
+You may be required to contribute a significant amount towards the event.
+This could include outfits, hotel costs, flights, and a gift for the happy couple.
 Dresses can range from $100 to $500, and the price could be even more if they’re being designed from scratch.
 Many brides try to keep expenses down, and often try to cover as much as they can to show their appreciation for the bridal party.

 As most of you following along know, my sister got married last year.
 Along with this joyous occasion came the traditional celebrations of a bridal shower and a bachelorette party.
 I’ve mentioned before that planning these things was a bit chaotic with the bridesmaids living in different states and countries.
 When we planned the bridal shower, we split the duties up between the bridesmaids and the bride’s mother.
 It was an all around success!

-When it came time to plan the bachelorette party, we decided to host it in Atlantic City since the majority of people lived within an hour of that location.
-Even though we were inviting over 20 people and making a full weekend of it, I was convinced I could handle all aspects of planning the bachelorette on my own.
-Of course I asked for input from the other bridesmaids, but ultimately I wanted to be the lead decision maker so we could move forward in a timely fashion.
+When it came time to plan the bachelorette party, we decided to host it in Atlantic City.
+The majority of people lived within an hour of that location, so we made a weekend out of it.
+Over 20 people were invited, but I was convinced I could handle all aspects of planning the bachelorette on my own.
+I did ask for input from the other bridesmaids, but ultimately I wanted to be the lead decision maker.
+I felt that was best so we could move forward in a timely fashion.

 Your friend is getting married and you’re overjoyed by the happy news.
 You know that any day now she’ll find a cheeky way to say, “will you be my bridesmaid?”
-And of course you’ll gleeful accept.
+There are things to consider before being a bridesmaid, but of course you’ll forget that and gleefully accept.

 Never fear.
 We’ve got you covered!
-In our guest post for Wedding It Your Way we’ll talk about the five things you MUST know before becoming a bridesmaid.
+In our guest post for The Clued Up Bride, we’ll talk about the five things you MUST know before becoming a bridesmaid.
 It’s not all sunshine and rainbows, however, being prepared will help you enjoy your time as a bridesmaid.